green-ecolution/Soil-Moisture-Sensor-Node/README.md

 - **Documentation**: Detailed descriptions of the system, issues, and requirements.
 - **Hardware**: Fusion 360 design files and 3MF files for 3D printing.
 - **Firmware**: Source code for the microcontroller.
-- **Payload-Decode**: TTN javascript payload decoder for the uplink messages.
+- **Payload-Decoder**: TTN javascript payload decoder for the uplink messages.

 ## Versions
 - **V1**: Initial prototype with documented issues and lessons learned.